project-chip/certification-tool-cli/README.md

 ### available-tests

-Run `./cli.sh available-tests` to get a list of tests available in Test Harness, printed in YAML.
-For JSON respond, use `./cli.sh available-tests --json` .
+Run `th-cli available-tests` to get a list of tests available in Test Harness, printed in YAML.
+For JSON respond, use `th-cli available-tests --json` .

 ### run-tests

-Run `./cli.sh run-tests --file /path/to/file --project-id {id}` to run a test.
+Run `th-cli run-tests --file /path/to/file --project-id {id}` to run a test.

 A `test config json` and `project ID` is required.
 For example, `{"sample_tests":{"SampleTestSuite1":{"TCSS1001": 1}}}`.
 Keys `sample_tests`, `SampleTestSuite1` and `TCSS1001` is mapped to the results from command `available-tests`.
 This triggers backend to run Test Case TCSS1001 once.
 Change the number to run a Test Case multiple times.
 Project id indicates which project this test run belongs to.

 ### test-run-execution-history

-Run `./cli.sh test-run-execution-history` to fetch the history of test runs.
+Run `th-cli test-run-execution-history` to fetch the history of test runs.
 Use `--skip` and `--limit` for pagination

-Run `./cli.sh test-run-execution-history --id {id}` with a test run execution id to fetch the information for that test run.
+Run `th-cli test-run-execution-history --id {id}` with a test run execution id to fetch the information for that test run.

 For JSON respond, add `--json` to the command.

 ### create-project

-Run `./cli.sh create-project --name {project name} --config {config file}` to create a new project.
+Run `th-cli create-project --name {project name} --config {config file}` to create a new project.
 Project name is required.

 ### list-projects

-Run `./cli.sh list-projects` to fetch projects.
+Run `th-cli list-projects` to fetch projects.
 Use `--skip` and `--limit` for pagination.
 Use `--archived` to fetch archived projects only.

-Run `./cli.sh list-projects --id {id}` with a project id to fetch the information for that specific project.
+Run `th-cli list-projects --id {id}` with a project id to fetch the information for that specific project.

 For JSON respond, add `--json` to the command.

 ### delete-project

-Run `./cli.sh delete-project --id {id}` to delete a project.
+Run `th-cli delete-project --id {id}` to delete a project.

 ### update-project

-Run `./cli.sh update-project --id {id} --config path/to/config` to update a project.
+Run `th-cli update-project --id {id} --config path/to/config` to update a project.
 Both parameters are required.
 Config must be a full test environment config file.

 ### run-tests-cli

-Run `./cli.sh run-tests-cli --tests-list <tests> [--title <title>] [-c <config>] [--pics-config-folder <pics-config-folder>]` to execute a test run using the simplified CLI flow.
+Run `th-cli run-tests-cli --tests-list <tests> [--title <title>] [-c <config>] [--pics-config-folder <pics-config-folder>]` to execute a test run using the simplified CLI flow.

 This command simplifies test execution by allowing you to run selected test cases directly, with minimal configuration defined in a property file.